Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Multivariate Central Limit Theorem

-From a theoretical point of view, we could assume $\sup_{\Delta \leq t <\infty}\sup_{0 < x,y < \infty}p^{ac}_{t}(x,y) \lesssim 1$ and in that case, $\Delta>0$ can be fixed, that is, we can work with low-frequency setup.
-However, it would be difficult to check the condition directly or to give some sufficient conditions which can be checked for a given compound Poisson-driven OU process.
-We can avoid the problem if we assume the condition $\Delta \gtrsim \log n$ since we do not need the uniform bound of $p_{t}^{ac}(x, y)$ under the condition to show the asymptotic validity of $\hat{\sigma}^{2}(x)$ (defined by (\ref{sigsq_est})) and the asymptotic independence of $\hat{k}_{\sharp}(x_{1})$ and $\hat{k}_{\sharp}(x_{2})$ for $x_{1}, x_{2}>0$ with $x_{1} \neq x_{2}$ (see the proof of Lemma \ref{LemB3}, Proposition \ref{PrpB1}, and Proposition \ref{PrpB4}).
-From a practical point of view, our methods can be applied to low-frequency data and would work well if we suitably rescale the time scale of the data and the sample size $n$ is sufficiently large.
-In our simulation study, we consider the case when $(n,\Delta) = (500,1)$ and our method works well in this case.
-We also need the condition (vi) to derive the lower bound of $h$ for the uniform consistency of $\widehat{k}_{\sharp}(x)$ for $x = x_{\ell}$, $j=1,\hdots, N$ with $0<x_{1}<\cdots < x_{N}<\infty$.
+Condition (vi) is concerned with the sampling frequency, bandwidth, and the sample size.
+The condition $\Delta \gtrsim \log n$ implies that we work with macroscopic observation scheme; this is a technical condition for the inference on $k$.
+We assume this condition to guarantee that the dependence among $\{X_{j\Delta}\}_{j=1}^{n}$ can be ignored asymptotically.
+We note that, to estimate $k$ uniformly on an interval $I \subset (0,\infty)$, we do not need the condition and we can work with the low-frequency set up (i.e., $\Delta>0$ is fixed).
+From a practical viewpoint, our methods could be applied to low-frequency data; additionally, it would work effectively if we suitably rescale the time scale of the data and if the sample size $n$ is sufficiently large.
+In our simulation study, we consider the case when $(n,\Delta) = (500,1)$, and our method functions effectively in this case.
+We also need Condition (vi) to derive the lower bound of $h$ for the uniform consistency of $\widehat{k}_{\sharp}(x)$ for $x = x_{\ell}$, $j=1,\hdots, N$ with $0<x_{1}<\cdots < x_{N}<\infty$.
 We need the upper bound of $h$ for the undersmoothing condition.
-See also Remark \ref{discuss_PrpB1} after the proof of Proposition \ref{PrpB1} in Appendix A for the further discussion on $\Delta$, and Remark \ref{remark_band} in the present paper for a comment on the condition on $h$. \end{remark}
+Refer to Remark \ref{remark_band} of this study for comments on the condition on $h$.